-Some 30 British nationals are believed to be aboard, along with £millions-worth of humanitarian supplies donated by British citizens, peacefully going about their lawful business.
+Some 30 British nationals are believed to be aboard, along with millions of pounds worth of humanitarian supplies donated by British citizens, peacefully going about their lawful business.
 Where was the Royal Navy?
-The Government had been alerted to Israel's threats.
+The government had been alerted to Israel’s threats.

-According to Aljazeera, Israel claimed the Free Gaza boats were embarked on "an act of provocation" against the Israeli military, rather than providing aid, and he flotilla would be breaking international law by landing in Gaza,
+According to Al-Jazeera, Israel claimed the Free Gaza boats were embarked on “an act of provocation” against the Israeli military, rather than providing aid, and the flotilla would be breaking international law by landing in Gaza,